Dumfries High School Marchmount Dumfries DG1 1PX

 Throughout your time at school you’ll have to make some big decisions about your future, and that’s where Skills Development Scotland’s Careers Advisers come in.

-To find out more about the support on offer please contact Zoe who is in school on Mondays, Tuesdays, Wednesdays and Thursdays and can be found in the Music Department and offers a drop - in session at lunch-time on those days.
+To find out more about the support on offer please contact Andrea who is in school on Tuesdays, Wednesdays, Thursdays and Fridays and can be found in the Music Department and offers a drop – in session at lunch-time on those days.

-You can also visit https://en-gb.facebook.com/SDSDumfriesandGalloway/ for information on local training and job opportunities, job search hints and tips, or to drop in to our careers centre at Unit 2, Loreburn Shopping Centre, High Street, Dumfries.
+You can also visit SDA Dumfries and Galloway Facebook for information on local training and job opportunities, job search hints and tips, or to drop in to our careers centre at Unit 2, Loreburn Shopping Centre, High Street, Dumfries.

 Apprenticeships.scot